|Home About Art Music Poetry Prophecy Message Wisdom Testimonies Books Sermons|

 In April of 2011 I had a vision in church of a tumbleweed blowing in the wind, in a desert like place.
 Someone else believed there was some-one in the room who was having trouble letting go.
 I wondered if it was me.
 I had prayed about leaving teaching but was holding on.
 Our minister believed the message was for me and everyone thought the tumbleweed was me too.When I got home I found out that a tumbleweed "uprooted" or rather left it's roots behind and went where the wind took it.
 It scattered seed as it tumbled.
 It sounded just like an image that had been growing inside me.
 It sounded like what the Holy Spirit had told me in the late 70's.
 I would be travelling and speaking one on one with the people I met.
 This came to pass.
 I did go travelling and scattered the seed of God's word as I went.
 We did uproot and move the following year as well.

 9/10/16 In church suddenly as I silently read the words of the scripture readings on the screen, they began to move, to flow like a paintbrush, a back and down, forward and down motion like the movement I make when painting petals on a rose flower.
-An image of a flower beaming up at the sun filled my mind.
+An image of a flower beaming up at the sun filled my vision.
 As it beamed everything became whiter in kind of sparkly light that was alive.
 Then suddenly the flower and the light seemed to be one burst of joy.